Minor Bush was born on Sept. 12, 1840 near Zanesville, OH, or perhaps Hamilton County, IN, the son of Christopher and Elizabeth (Miner) Bush.

-Minor was a farmer, and stood six feet tall, with hazel eyes and dark hair.
+Minor was a farmer, and stood 6 feet tall, with hazel eyes and dark hair.

 As a boy, he moved to Indiana with his parents.
-Before the Civil War broke out, Minor married his first wife, Hannah (last name not known).
+Before the Civil War broke out, in the late 1850s, Minor married his first wife, Hannah (1841- ? ).

-They had one son, William Bush (born in the early 1860s).
+They produced one son, William Bush (born circa 1859).

 Hannah's fate is unknown, but she apparently died young.

-They produced at least two children -- Clara Copper and Lydia Fish.
+Together, the couple produced at two known daughters -- Clara Copper and Lydia Fish.

-The Bushes lived in or near Pendleton, Green Township, Madison County, IN.
+The Bushes lived in or near Noblesville and Pendleton, Green Township, Madison County, IN.
 Nettie was a member of the Christian Church, having joined at age 18.

-Nettie and Henry had three more children of their own -- Gertrude V. Freeman, Arthur Dale Michael and Ruby Ratliff.
-Nettie thus had a grand total of nine children -- a stepson from her first marriage, two daughters from her first marriage, three children from her second marriage, and fouir stepchildren from Henry's previous marriages -- Laura E. Michael, Charles N. Michael and Calvin Henry Michael.
+Nettie and Henry went on to bear three more children of their own -- Gertrude V. Freeman, Arthur Dale Michael and Ruby Ratliff.
+Nettie thus had a grand total of nine children -- a stepson from her first marriage, two daughters from her first marriage, three children from her second marriage, and four stepchildren from Henry's previous marriages -- Laura E. Michael, Charles N. Michael and Calvin Henry Michael.
 (One of Henry's children from a previous marriage, Cora Michael, had died at age 2.)

-The Michaels lived in Pendleton.
+The Michaels dwelled in Pendleton.
 In about 1889 they moved to Concordia, Cloud County, KS.
 Later, they settled in Barnett and Versailles, Morgan County, MO.

 ~ Son William Bush ~